w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 has two phases: a) assignments notices and approval votes are recorded in a relay chain block, and
 b) in another relay chain block notes are fed into the approval code.

-The gossiped messages are of two types, assignment notices, and approval votes, and are singed with [approval keys](https://paritytech.github.io/polkadot/book/protocol-approval.html#approval-keys).
+The gossiped messages are of two types, assignment notices, and approval votes, and are signed with [approval keys](https://paritytech.github.io/polkadot/book/protocol-approval.html#approval-keys).
 Such keys are part of the [session keys](./learn-cryptography.md/#session-keys) used by validators.
 Briefly, approval keys are: